British Oil Painting Salisbury Plain Wiltshire Landscape Prehistoric Stonehenge

 Proudly display this timeless British oil painting of Salisbury Plain in Wiltshire, featuring Prehistoric Stonehenge during summer.
 Bring a piece of history into your home and enjoy the beauty of Wiltshire's landscape for years to come.

 “Title Prehistoric Stonehenge Monument in Salisbury Plain Wiltshire”.

 - Subject landscape view of the known British landmark monument Stonehenge.

 - Impressive size with the frame being 68 cm wide and 53 cm high.

-- Your focus is drawn to the fascinating mysterious central area of the beautiful carved stone shapes of the Stonehenge monument, having great perspective and exceptional realism detail with lush low cut green grass below with small gentle rolling hill landscape in the lower foreground, above with mainly blue sky with scattered white thin clouds set in summertime.
+- Your focus is drawn to the fascinating mysterious central area of the beautiful carved stone shapes of the Stonehenge monument, having great perspective and exceptional realism detail with lush low cut green grass below with small gentle rolling hill landscape in the lower foreground, above with mainly blue sky with scattered white thin clouds set in summer.

 - Oil on board.